Accelerating Image Generation with Sub-path Linear Approximation Model: Abstract

 \section{Abstract}

 Diffusion models have significantly advanced the state of the art in image, audio, and video generation tasks.
 However, their applications in practical scenarios are hindered by slow inference speed.
-Drawing inspiration from the approximation strategies utilized in consistency models, we propose the Sub-path Linear Approximation Model (SLAM), which accelerates diffusion models while maintaining high-quality image generation.
-SLAM treats the PF-ODE trajectory as a series of PF-ODE sub-paths divided by sampled points, and harnesses sub-path linear (SL) ODEs to form a progressive and continuous error estimation along each individual PF-ODE sub-path.
-The optimization on such SL-ODEs allows SLAM to construct denoising mappings with smaller cumulative approximated errors.
-An efficient distillation method is also developed to facilitate the incorporation of more advanced diffusion models, such as latent diffusion models.
-Our extensive experimental results demonstrate that SLAM achieves an efficient training regimen, requiring only 6 A100 GPU days to produce a high-quality generative model capable of 2 to 4-step generation with high performance.
-Comprehensive evaluations on LAION, MS COCO 2014, and MS COCO 2017 datasets also illustrate that SLAM surpasses existing acceleration methods in few-step generation tasks, achieving state-of-the-art performance both on FID and the quality of the generated images.
-Project Page: \url{https://subpath-linear-approx-model.github.io/}. \keywords{Diffusion Models \and Accelerating Diffusion Models \and Diffusion Model Distillation \and Consistency Models}.
+Drawing inspiration from the consistency models, we propose the \textbf{S}ub-\textbf{P}ath \textbf{L}inear \textbf{A}pproximation \textbf{M}odel (SPLAM), which can accelerate diffusion models while maintaining high-quality image generation.
+SPLAM treats the PF-ODE trajectory as a series of PF-ODE sub-paths divided by sampled points, and harnesses sub-path linear (SL) ODEs to form a progressive and continuous error estimation along each individual PF-ODE sub-path.
+The optimization on such SL-ODEs allows SPLAM to construct denoising mapping with smaller cumulative approximated error.
+An efficient distillation method is also developed to facilitate the incorporation of pre-trained diffusion models, such as latent diffusion models.
+The extensive experimental results demonstrate SPLAM achieves remarkable training efficiency, requiring only 6 A100 GPU days to produce a high-quality generative model capable of 2 to 4-step generation.
+Comprehensive evaluations on LAION, MS COCO 2014, and MS COCO 2017 datasets also illustrate that SPLAM surpasses the existing acceleration methods in few-step generation tasks, achieving state-of-the-art performance both on FID and the quality of the generated images. \keywords{Diffusion Models \and Accelerating Diffusion Models \and Diffusion Model Distillation \and Consistency Models}.